 The contract value of the installation, ideally broken down into labour and materials, is forwarded to Kensa.
 This is so the workmanship warranty from the installer to the client can be underwritten by an insurance scheme, as this is a requirement of MCS/RECC.
 Kensa will forward details of this to the client.

-After final commissioning – which thanks to Kensa’s award-winning ground source heat pump range, can be handled remotely – we will register the installation with MCS.
+After final commissioning – which is done remotely with Kensa’s Installer Development Team – we will register the installation with MCS.

 Once Kensa has received the certificate from MCS, we will forward this to the client or installer as requested.
 This certificate can then be used to gain access to any available grants.

 How does the MCS scheme benefit homeowners & self builders?